-You should tell the doctor or nurse if you have received smallpox vaccination in the past or if you have atopic dermatitis (a form of eczema), as the risk of side effects from the MVA vaccine may be higher.
+You should tell the doctor or nurse if you have received smallpox vaccination in the past or if you have atopic dermatitis, as the risk of side effects from the MVA vaccine may be higher.

 If you are HIV positive or have any other condition or treatment leading to a weakened immune system, the vaccine may not protect you as well.
 Let your doctor or nurse know.